sweakpl/diploma-exam/README.md

 <h1 align="center"><b>Diploma Exam</b></h1>

 *Diploma Exam* is an Android application for conducting university diploma examinations.
-It was the subject of my diploma thesis at the *Cracow Univeristy of Technology*.
+It was the subject of my diploma thesis at the *Cracow University of Technology*.

 ## Screenshots
 <p>